CubeAPM

 Yet, choosing the right PHP application monitoring tool isn’t easy due to overwhelming pricing models, low deployment flexibility, fragmented insights across logs, traces, and metrics, and limited troubleshooting support.
 Many APM solutions either lock businesses into closed ecosystems or charge exorbitantly as data volume grows.

 CubeAPM is the best PHP application monitoring tool provider designed with modern PHP ecosystems in mind.
-It delivers full-stack observability with native OpenTelemetry support, real-time traces, actionable alerts, self-hosted and SaaS deployment options, and responsive support—all at transparent pricing that scales with your team’s needs.
+It delivers full-stack observability with native OpenTelemetry support, real-time traces, actionable alerts, self-hosted and SaaS deployment options, and responsive support.
+In this article, we’re going to cover the top PHP application monitoring tools.

 What Is a PHP Application Monitoring Tool?